GrantAvery/code-challenge-2018/README.md

 Defending players benefit from a "home-base advantage" in the form of a bonus added to their *attack power* which is equivalent to the attack power of a single **Soldier** unit.
 Furthermore, defending players survive the clash in the case where the attack power of both players is equal.

 Attacking players, therefore, must overwhelm their opponent in order to win against a defender.
+If an attacker fails to win, they lose -- there is no draw.

 #### Clashes "In the Field"